oyvindstegard/audio-collection-tools/README.md

 it may not require much work.

 Only tested in unix-like environments, you mileage on the Windows platform may vary.
-(Pull-reqs that fix compatibility issues are welcome of course.)
+However, the code is free of shell interpreted command execution and platform specifics in that regard.
+(Pull-reqs that fix compatibility issues are welcome.)

 ## Requirements